GeorgeForse/BF3-Limited-Edition-B2K-Fix/README.md

 # Battlefield 3 Limited Edition Back To Karkand DLC Battlelog Fix

+## UPDATE - 2020-09-06

+### Looks like EA/DICE have fixed the issue on their end.
+Thank you to everyone who sent this over to various EA/DICE employees, and thank you to EA/DICE for fixing the issue officially.
+This script is no longer necessary, however I will leave it up as part of my portfolio.

 ## Disclaimer:

 ### Neither DICE nor the /r/Battlefield3 subreddit moderators have endorsed this fix, and, as a result, cannot be held responsible for any issues that may result from the use thereof.